DanielConstante/portfolio-structure/README.md

 to potential employers or schools.

 ✨ Key Features:
-    `*` React: Leverage the power and flexibility of React, a popular `*` React: Leverage the power and flexibility of React, a popular JavaScript library for building user interfaces.
+    `*` React: Leverage the power and flexibility of React, a popular <br>
+    `*` React: Leverage the power and flexibility of React, a popular JavaScript library for building user interfaces.<br>
-    `*` Vite: Enjoy a blazing-fast development experience with Vite, a next-generation bundler that provides hot reloading and server-side rendering.
+    `*` Vite: Enjoy a blazing-fast development experience with Vite, a next-generation bundler that provides hot reloading and server-side rendering.<br>
-    `*` Browsing Router: Implement smooth and dynamic navigation between different sections of your portfolio.
+    `*` Browsing Router: Implement smooth and dynamic navigation between different sections of your portfolio.<br>
-    `*` Material UI: Access a rich library of pre-built, customizable UI components for a polished aesthetic.
+    `*` Material UI: Access a rich library of pre-built, customizable UI components for a polished aesthetic.<br>
-    `*` Styled Components: Seamlessly integrate styling directly within your React components for a streamlined workflow.
+    `*` Styled Components: Seamlessly integrate styling directly within your React components for a streamlined workflow.<br>
-    `*` Fully Responsive: Your portfolio will look great on any device, from desktops to mobile phones.
+    `*` Fully Responsive: Your portfolio will look great on any device, from desktops to mobile phones.<br>
-    `*` Beginner-Friendly: The code is well-organized and documented, making it easy for beginners to understand and modify.
+    `*` Beginner-Friendly: The code is well-organized and documented, making it easy for beginners to understand and modify.<br>
-    `*` Customizable: Tailor the design and functionality of your portfolio to your unique style and needs.
+    `*` Customizable: Tailor the design and functionality of your portfolio to your unique style and needs.<br>

 # Benefits for New Students: